epics-docs/how-tos/getting-started/installation-windows-msys2.rst

     :: Starting full system upgrade...
      there is nothing to do

-Install the necessary tools (perl is already part of tha base system).
+Install the necessary tools (perl is already part of the base system).

 ::